awsdocs/iam-user-guide/doc_source/id_tags_roles.md

 + `iam:UntagUser`

 **To allow an IAM role to add, list, or remove a tag for a specific user**
 Add the following statement to the permissions policy for the IAM role that needs to manage tags\.
 Use your account number and replace *<username>* with the name of the user whose tags need to be managed\.
-To learn how to create a policy using this example JSON policy document, see [Creating policies on the JSON tab](access_policies_create-console.md#access_policies_create-json-editor)\.
+To learn how to create a policy using this example JSON policy document, see [Creating policies using the JSON editor](access_policies_create-console.md#access_policies_create-json-editor)\.

 ```
 {